 How To Tell Who Views your Instagram the Most

-Want to know if someone in particular has been checking you out?
-Think you have a stalker on Instagram?
-Want to see which posts work best for your audience?
-Want to see who views your Instagram the most?
-This tutorial will show you how to identify your audience so you can better cater to them.
+Do you want to know if who has been checking out your Instagram stories the most frequently?
+Do you think you might have a stalker on Instagram?
+Do you Want to see which posts work best for your audience by seeing who is visiting your Instagram feed the most so you can cater your stories to them?

-Currently, Instagram has no official indication system that shows you who views what and when.
-You post, set your privacy settings and let it be viewed or ignored as your audience dictates.
-It would be nice to see who viewed what but that’s a little intrusive.
+Currently, Instagram has no official reporting system that shows you who views your Instagram profile, posts, and stories.
+You just set your privacy settings then post and let your posts be viewed or ignored by your audience.
+But it sure would be nice to see who viewed what but some might think that’s a little intrusive on people’s privacy.
 Instagram tries to balance privacy and freedom of movement on the app alongside analytics and I think it does a good job.

 Business users can identify the most popular days and times of views but ordinary users cannot.
 It still won’t show you who views your posts, just your Stories so it isn’t perfect.
-I’ll show you the business side of things in a second, first let’s deal with individual users.
+I’ll show you the business side of things in a second, first let’s deal with individual users access to Instagram metrics.

 Who views your Instagram the most?

 Even though you cannot officially tell who views your Instagram the most, there are indicators.
-There are also apps that say they can show you who visits your Instagram but everyone I asked who had used one said they didn’t work.
+There are also apps that say they can show you who visits your Instagram but everyone I asked who had used one said that these apps did not work as advertised.

 There is a theory that the person at the top has viewed your Instagram Story the most while the person at the bottom viewed it the least.
-This is only a theory as Instagram have not denied or confirmed it either way.
-There is a decent amount of anecdotal evidence that frequent visitors to an Instagram Story will appear high in the list of viewers but this isn’t proof by any means.
+This is only a theory as Instagram has not denied or confirmed this either way.

-However, unless you convert your Instagram account to a business account, it’s the only way to know.
+However, unless you convert your Instagram account to a business account, you’ll never know for sure who your top visitors are.

-Instagram provides some analytic tools to business accounts to help them identify audiences and better promote your company or product.
-One of the metrics you can analyze is viewers and is a sure way to see who views your Instagram and when.
+Instagram provides some analytic tools to business accounts to help them identify audiences and better promote their company or products on Instagram.
+One of the metrics you can analyze is viewers and is a sure way to see who looks at your Instagram and when they look.

-The downside is obviously that you need to convert your Instagram into a business account.
+The downside of this approach is obviously that you need to convert your Instagram into a business account, which costs money.